 Exhibits and DisplaysSince it's not considered a museum, the Bellagio Gallery of Fine Art doesn't maintain a permanent collection.
 This institution presents temporary exhibits featuring artwork that's loaned from other notable museums and galleries worldwide.
 The typical exhibit runs for several months to accommodate the large influx of seasonal visitors to the Las Vegas Strip.
 Paintings, drawings, etchings, photographs and sculptures are the most common items that are installed at the Bellagio Gallery of Fine Art.
 Sometimes, historic relics and artefacts are displayed to celebrate some of the world's most fascinating cultures.
+Click to book your Big Bus Tours.
 For example, the Bellagio Gallery of Fine Art has previously hosted the Samurai: Armor exhibit.
 All of the items were officially provided by a private collection of Ann and Gabriel Barbier-Mueller.
 As the name implies, the "Picasso: Creatures and Creativity" focused on the famous Spanish artist who specialized in Cubism and other distinct styles of the early 20th century.
 With generous contributions from the Museum of Fine Arts, Boston, the Bellagio Gallery of Fine Art displayed paintings by prominent female painters of the 20th and 21st centuries.
 The "Faberge: Revealed" gallery included hundreds of precious items that were designed for the elite class of Russia and Eastern Europe.
 On select days, the Bellagio Gallery of Fine Art offers complimentary guided tours for curious visitors.
 Experienced and knowledgeable docents explain the background and other details of the artwork that's on temporary display at this luxurious resort.
 Private groups are available by reservation through the hotel's concierge or the gallery's ticket sales kiosk.

 Visiting Bellagio Gallery of Fine ArtThe Bellagio Gallery of Fine Art is located inside the retail promenades at the Bellagio Hotel.
 If you're a guest at this resort, you can also enter the gallery through the entrances near the main swimming pools that are nested in private courtyards.
 Standing at the corner of Las Vegas Boulevard and East Flamingo Road, the Bellagio is one of the top landmarks on the Las Vegas Strip.
 Interstate 15 runs just behind this iconic resort that includes one of the area's largest casinos.
 This property has a large parking deck that's reserved for guests, so visitors most likely need to park in neighbouring lots or garages that charge fees.
 Fortunately, the Bellagio is easily accessible by various modes of public transportation.
 The Aria Express Tram is an elevated rapid transit system that directly connects the hotel with Vdara, Park MGM Las Vegas and The Shops at Crystals.
 If you're coming from other sections of the Strip, just take advantage of the Las Vegas Monorail.
 The Bally's/Paris station is located just one block away from the Bellagio.
 Additionally, RTC buses stop at numerous locations on Las Vegas Boulevard that are within walking distance from this resort.
 The Bellagio Hotel provides various transportation accommodations to and from McCarran International Airport, which is located just a few miles away.
 The concierge staff will gladly arrange limousines, large shuttle vans, exotic rental cars and taxis for valued guests.